jbial/cppn-tf/README.md

 * Both `--units` and `--layers` control the noise level in the generated images, which makes sense since these parameters adjust the number of weights which dictate the 'representational power' of the neural network.
 Try setting `--layers` or `--units` to 0 and then 64 for yourself.

-The effect of exponentially increasing the scale parameter: `--scale-list=1,5,25,125`
+The effect of exponentially increasing the scale parameter (all other params default): `--scale-list=1,5,25,125`
 <p float="left">
   <img src="https://github.com/jbial/cppn-pytorch/blob/master/images/scale_1.jpg" width="200" />
   <img src="https://github.com/jbial/cppn-pytorch/blob/master/images/scale_2.jpg" width="200" />